-|Sample preparation||For mussel and oyster fast and efficient methods are included in the kit manual.|
+|Sample preparation||For mentioned matrices fast and efficient extraction methods are included in the kit description.|

 |Incubation time||45 min (20 - 25 °C) |

 |LOD (Detection limit)||Mussel 10 µg/kg, oyster 5 µg/kg |